Assyro AI

 Product differentiationYesNo (must match RLD)

-The 505(b)(2) pathway offers a middle ground when a sponsor wants to differentiate their product but cannot support full NDA development costs.
+The 505(b)(2) pathway offers a middle ground when a sponsor wants to differentiate a product but still rely, in part, on existing information about an approved drug.

 Pro Tip